-How to Reduce Food Waste
+7 Easy Hints & Tips to Help You Reduce Food Waste

 This post contains affiliate links.
 Find out what this means.

-If a product has a best by date, then – unlike use by dates – this can generally be taken with a pinch of salt.
-You can usually still enjoy these items safely after their best by date has passed, but the quality and taste will begin to deteriorate after this point.
+Best by and use by dates are usually where the confusion happens.
+If a product has a best by date, then (unlike use by dates) this can normally be taken with a pinch of salt.
+In most cases you can still enjoy these items safely after their best by date has passed, but the quality and taste will begin to deteriorate after this point.

 A use by date is more rigid and means that you shouldn’t eat the product after this point at all, as it may become harmful and make you ill.

 Tip 2: Plan ahead to reduce food waste

 Ensure that you’re placing new products at the back and older ones that are approaching their use by dates at the front.
 If you’ve picked up some items with a shorter shelf life, then prioritise these in your weekly meal plan to ensure that they’re not wasted!